Skip to main content

 Jewish appears #2 among base models by harmful response rate.

-After alignment training (aligned models)
+After safety training (safety-trained models)

 ← Scroll horizontally to see all groups →